Rolf-Ernst Breuer

 Rolf-Ernst Breuer (3 November 1937 – 22 May 2024) was a German businessman and lawyer.
-He spent almost his whole career at Deutsche Bank, of which he was CEO from 1997 to 2002 and president of the supervisory board from 2002 to 2006.
-He is credited with expanding the bank to international importance.
-He was engaged in financial, cultural and educational organisations, especially at the Goethe University Frankfurt.
+He spent most of his career at Deutsche Bank, of which he was CEO from 1997 to 2002 and president of the supervisory board from 2002 to 2006.
+During his leadership, Deutsche Bank acquired Bankers Trust, expanded its investment-banking operations in the United States and listed its shares on the New York Stock Exchange.
+Breuer also chaired the supervisory board of Deutche Börse and held leadership positions in German financial, cultural, and educational organizations, primarily at the Goethe University Frankfurt.

-Life and career
+Early life and education

 Born in Bonn on 3 November 1937, he became an apprentice at the Mainz branch of Süddeutsche Bank, a successor institution of Deutsche Bank after World War II.
 He went into law and banking rather coincidentally, as he said in interview around his 80th birthday; his father had recommended chemistry, while he was interested in music and theatre direction, but realised that he was not talented enough for these fields.
 Breuer completed the apprenticeship at the Munich branch in 1958, then re-established as Deutsche Bank.

-He studied law at the University of Bonn, earning a doctorate.
+Breuer subsequently studied law in Lausanne, Munich and at the University of Bonn, where he earned a doctorate in law.
+After completing placements with banks in London and Paris, he returned to the Deutsche Bank in 1966.